RabdeepKaur/previousyearquestions/README.md

 Studying for exams can be stressful, especially last-minute.
 You know the content, but writing answers that match the marks distribution is tricky — a 10-mark question doesn’t need a paragraph, and a 2-mark question shouldn’t be over-explained.

-That’s where PreviousYearQuestion comes in.
+## That’s where PreviousYearQuestion comes in.
 Our AI-powered SaaS:

-Processes PDFs of past papers and your study notes.
+1 .Processes PDFs of past papers and your study notes.

-Structures answers perfectly according to the marks assigned, so every answer is the right length.
+2. Structures answers perfectly according to the marks assigned, so every answer is the right length.

-Keeps your own words and explanations from your notes while formatting them into a well-organized answer.
+3. Keeps your own words and explanations from your notes while formatting them into a well-organized answer.

-Uses OpenAI and Gemini models, switching dynamically via LangChain for the best output.
+4. Uses OpenAI and Gemini models, switching dynamically via LangChain for the best output.

-Built on a modern stack:
+## Tech stack:

 Next.js for smooth frontend & backend integration.